ddavisgraphics/thesis_LAMP/README.md

     }
 ```

-Thinking about some more complex examples.
-We can use different callback functions or the same callback functions to determine what we would like to do.
-It depends on how you would really want to go about using the router system.
-In the next example we are going to think about how we might want to display certain actions associated with each kind of page.

-Below is a full URL example, but by no means the limits of what you can do.
+Here is a more complete example, you can use different callback functions or the same callback functions to determine what you would like to do.
+This is by no means the limits of what you can do.
 Its really just a starting point.
 It uses the callbacks to point to each of the views and really control what happens next.

 ```php
     // Routing